FRBSTATS: A web-based platform for visualization of fast radio burst properties: Catalogue

 \section{Catalogue}

-The catalogue consists of the observed properties for each FRB: namely, the topocentric UTC and Modified Julian Date (MJD) of the observed event, the corresponding telescope that detected the burst, and its sky location in equatorial (right ascension $\alpha$ and declination~$\delta$), as well as Galactic coordinates (longitude $l$ and latitude~$b$).
-Additionally, the database includes the frequency of each burst, its dispersion measure, redshift \citep[computed with the help of the \texttt{fruitbat}\footnote{The package takes the coordinates and dispersion measure of the FRB source, and based on the YMW16 free-electron distribution model \citep{yao2017}, the tool then computes an estimate for the redshift based on the derived excess dispersion measure.} package;][]{batten2019}, peak flux density, burst width and fluence, as well as the signal-to-noise ratio of the detection.
-Provided with a reference for each set of parameters, building statistical models and population studies becomes straightforward.
+The catalogue consists of the observed properties for each burst: the topocentric Coordinated Universal Time (UTC) and Modified Julian Date (MJD) of the observed event, the corresponding telescope that detected the burst, and its sky location in equatorial (right ascension $\alpha$ and declination~$\delta$, along with their associated errors), as well as Galactic coordinates (longitude $l$ and latitude~$b$).
+Additionally, the database includes the frequency of each burst, its dispersion measure and error, host and redshift estimate inferred from the dispersion measure \citep[computed with the help of the \texttt{fruitbat}\footnote{The package takes the coordinates and dispersion measure of the burst, and based on the YMW16 free-electron distribution model \citep{yao2017}, the tool then computes an estimate for the redshift based on the derived excess dispersion measure.} package;][]{batten2019}, peak flux density, burst width and fluence, as well as the signal-to-noise ratio of the detection.
+For the redshift inference, the \texttt{fruitbat} package calculates the excess dispersion measure by subtracting the contribution of the Galactic foreground, before using a relation between $\mathrm{DM}_{\mathrm{IGM}}$ and $z$ \citep{ioka2003,inoue2004,zhang2018_fruitbat}.
+The catalogue also contains a reference for each burst to direct users to the original data source.

-Event data are obtained from the Transient Name Server (TNS), FRBCAT \citep{petroff2016}, the First CHIME/FRB Fast Radio Burst Catalog,\footnote{\url{https://www.chime-frb.ca/catalog}} The Astronomer's Telegram\footnote{\url{https://www.astronomerstelegram.org}} \citep{rutledge1998}, and the corresponding publications cited on the FRBSTATS catalogue.
+Event data are obtained from the TNS, FRBCAT, the First CHIME/FRB Fast Radio Burst Catalog,\footnote{\url{https://www.chime-frb.ca/catalog}} The Astronomer's Telegram\footnote{\url{https://www.astronomerstelegram.org}} \citep{rutledge1998}, and the corresponding publications cited on the FRBSTATS catalogue.
+We note that since Virtual Observatory Events (VOEvents) from CHIME\footnote{\url{https://www.chime-frb.ca/voevents}} have not been verified and characterized, they have not been incorporated into the catalogue.
+Since the TNS remains highly relevant for the submission of new FRB observations, appropriate CI/CD pipelines have been set up and scheduled to monitor the database for new entries on an hourly basis, updating the FRBSTATS catalogue automatically.
 For some bursts, parameters obtained and merged from other catalogues have been reviewed and corrected based on the publications associated with each burst.